 Torah and Tech in Israel

-Can you learn to code if you've spent your life studying religious texts?
-Can you be part of the fast-paced, secular world of technology and startups if you're from a conservative religious community?
-Israel has been called the "Startup Nation", with a flourishing technology sector playing a big role in the country's economy.
-But one group who haven't traditionally been involved are ultra-Orthodox Jews, known as Haredim.
+Can you learn to code if you have spent your life studying religious texts?
+Can you be part of the fast-paced, secular world of technology and start-ups if you are from a conservative religious community?
+Israel has been called the 'Startup Nation', with a flourishing technology sector playing a big role in the country’s economy.
+But one group who have not traditionally been involved are ultra-Orthodox Jews, known as Haredim.
 They often live apart from mainstream Israeli society and adhere to strict religious laws covering everything from diet to dress and technology.
-Many men don't work or serve in the army, spending their lives studying the Torah, subsidised by the government.
-It's a way of life that leaves many Haredim in poverty, and other Israelis resenting picking up the tab.
-But in recent years, the ultra-orthodox have been increasingly joining the high-tech world, working in big international tech companies and founding their own startups.
-David Baker travels to Israel to meet the new breed of high tech Haredim, and find out how they reconcile taking part in the "Startup Nation" with traditional Torah life.
+Many men don’t work or serve in the army, spending their lives studying the Torah, subsidised by the government.
+It is a way of life that leaves many Haredim in poverty, and other Israelis resenting picking up the tab.
+But in recent years, the ultra-orthodox have been increasingly joining the high-tech world, working in big international tech companies and founding their own start-ups.
+David Baker travels to Israel to meet the new breed of high-tech Haredim, and find out how they reconcile taking part in the 'Startup Nation' with traditional Torah life.

 (Image: Moshe Friedman, a Haredi Rabbi turned tech entrepreneur)